odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The `App::class` identifier is needed to ensure that we use the same App object across the application and to ensure that the App object uses the same DI container object.

-The `ResponseFactoryInterface::class` identifier is optional, but will be needed later for some custom middlewares that depend on this specific interface.

 ## Bootstrap